Skip to navigation | Skip to content

 Posts tagged ‘reflections’

-1. Reading the Saundarya Lahari – VII
+1. Reading the Saundarya Lahari – IX

 When She, the Supreme Power, [becoming] out of her own desire, embodying all that exists perceives herself as flashing forth, the chakra then appears.